60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 0 M

 The WordPress market share has grown exponentially, even in the past few years.
 It not only powers small websites like personal blogs, but also goes beyond the basics, supporting large corporations like Bloomberg, Sony Music, BBC America, and even Sweden’s official website.
-Because WordPress’s popularity continues to grow, it dominates more and more of the internet every year.
-That’s why those statistics you saw two years ago—or even in 2019—are probably all out of date.
-We have all the most recent statistics for WordPress market share in 2021.

 Top 10 WordPress Usage Statistics